lehnertu/TEUFEL/README.md

 -------------

 We aim at fully documenting the code for easy reuse and maintenance.
-The documentation can be buil using doxygen.
+The documentation can be built using doxygen.

 ```make docs```